Boosting Inclusive Insurance In Nigeria

-Stakeholders in the Nigeria’s insurance sector believe the sector has a long way to go in serving the needs of the people.
-Specifically, the managing director and chief executive officer of FBN Insurance Brokers Limited, Olumide Ibidapo said there is a need for massive reforms of the insurance industry in the country, writes OLUSHOLA BELLO.
+Stakeholders in Nigeria’s insurance sector believe the sector has a long way to go in serving the needs of the people.
+Specifically, the managing director and chief executive officer of FBN Insurance Brokers Limited, Olumide Ibidapo, says there is a need for massive reform of the insurance industry in the country, writes OLUSHOLA BELLO.

 The Nigerian insurance market, like that of so many other countries around the world, has a long way to go in serving the needs of the lay man.
 Indeed, insurance is currently still very much for the elite and the formally employed.